 Obtaining your private investigator license in Ontario and finding private investigator jobs in Ontario is a process similar to the licensing process for security guards, though job prospects are very different.

 Proper training, conceptual and practical knowledge, and administrative requirements all form the basis of licensing before you can work in this field.
-Private investigators are governed by the Ontario Ministry of Community Safety and Correctional Services, where training protocols are regulated.
+Private investigators are governed by the Ontario Ministry of the Solicitor General, where training protocols are regulated.

 In this blog post, we will look at the types of jobs that private investigators can expect in Ontario, possible duties that will be required, and the qualifications required to obtain licensing and employment as a private investigator in Ontario.